d'Orsay museum view

 That exhibition entitled “PIONEERS: Artists in the Paris of the Roaring Twenties” was a trainwreck.

-With the exception of a handful of paintings by Suzanne Valadon, Beatrice Romaine Goddard (who painted under the pseudonym Romaine Brooks) and Gerda Wegener, we could not recommend the previous exhibition to our readers.
+With the exception of a handful of paintings by Suzanne Valadon, Beatrice Romaine Goddard (who painted under the pseudonym Romaine Brooks) and Gerda Wegener, we could not recommend that exhibition to our readers.
 If you want to do some research on your own, we encourage you to learn more about two exceptionally talented artists from Poland — whose works of art appeared in the “Pioneers” show — namely, Tamara Lempicka and Mela Muter.
 Lempicka (born Tamara Rosalia Gurwik-Górska in 1898 in Warsaw) was best known for her portraits executed in the Art Deco style.
 On canvas, she invented a unique blend of refined Cubism and Neoclassicism (inspired in particular by Jean-Auguste-Dominique Ingres).
 Lempicka left Europe for North America in 1939 and died in Mexico in 1980.
 Maria Melania Mutermilch (1876 — 1967) used the professional name Mela Muter.
 Born in Warsaw, Muter left Poland in 1901 at the age of twenty-five and settled in Paris.
 Muter’s paintings, containing strong brushwork and vivid colors, swiftly gained popularity in France.
 Muter fled Paris for Avignon during the Nazi occupation, but returned after the war and continued painting until her death in 1967.

 Open every day from 10:30 – 7:00 (19:00).
 Open late on Mondays from 10:30 – 10:00 (22:00).
 Metro #4 to Saint Sulpice, or Metro #10 to Mabillon.